A manifestation of order and beauty in nature is called symmetry.

 [LHCb:2014cxeBIB,LHCb:2016yklBIB,LHCb:2021zwzBIB,CMS:2024syxBIB]

-of several observables (i.e., branching ratios and angular observables) in
+of the branching ratios and the angular observables in

 \(B \to K^{(*)}\mu^+\mu^-\) and